viamrobotics/docs/docs/services/ml/_index.md

 ![Create a machine learning models service](../img/ml-models-service.png)

-The created ML Models panel lists all available models.
+The created ML Models panel lists all available models that you have [trained](../../manage/ml/train-model/) or [uploaded](../../manage/ml/upload-model/).

 ![Create a machine learning models service](../img/available-models.png)